Jbai795/Mostree-pub/README.md

 `sudo tc qdisc delete dev lo root netem delay 0.04ms rate 1024mbit`

-## Batch FSS generation benchmark
+## Offline correlation generation benchmark
+This part is about running time and communication performance from offline correlation generation for oblivious selection.
+We note that DPF-based preprocessing is suitable for oblivious selection over vectors of large dimensions.
+Therefore, the dealer uses DPF-based preproprocessing for `digits`, `spambase`, `diabetes`, `Boston`, and `MINIST`.
+For `wine` and `breast`.
+For small models `wine` and `breast`, the dealer simply distributes random one-hot vectors in the offline phase.

-This part is about running time and communication performance from offline DPF generation and verification.
-So far, we do not merge DPF into Mostree (Mostree assuems the one-hot vectors are already generated when running online evaluation phase).
+Note: Currently we have not merged this preprocessing into Mostree (Mostree assumes the one-hot vectors are already generated when running the online evaluation phase).
+Nevertheless, this part is sufficient for benchmark purposes.

+#### 1. DPF-based preprocessing
-You can run batch DPF generation performance as follows.
+One can run batch DPF generation performance as follows.

 ```
 cd bin